yzr95924/storage_paper_list/README.md

 ### New EC code
 1. *CodePlugin: Plugging Deduplication into Erasure Coding for Cloud Storage*----HotCloud'15
 2. *Double Regenerating Codes for Hierarchical Data Centers*----ISIT'16
-3. *Pyramid codes: Flexible schemes to trade space for access efficiency in reliable data storage systems*----ToS'13
+3. *Pyramid codes: Flexible schemes to trade space for access efficiency in reliable data storage systems*----ACM TOS'13
 4. *Having Your Cake and Eating It Too: Jointly Optimal Erasure Codes for I/O, Storage and Network-bandwidth*----FAST'15
 5. *Opening the Chrysalis: On the Real Repair Performance of MSR Codes*----FAST'16
 6. *NCCloud: A Network-Coding-Based Storage System in a Cloud-of-Clouds*----FAST'12